Navigating the turbulent teen years can feel like riding a rollercoaster blindfolded – you never know what steep drop or sharp turn is coming next.

 Sources of Stress

-Adolescence is a time of change.
-These changes are major sources of stress for teenagers.
+Adolescence is a time of many positive changes, but these changes can also be major sources of stress for young people.
+They include

 - Academic pressure